Cafe Set's Musical Chou

 A lover of jazz standards, Ora collaborated with two Japanese musicians, Pianist Katsuro Miyazawa, Bassist Katsuhiro Yano, and internationally acclaimed Percussionist Pheeroan Aklaff, to produce a CD entitled, "A Little Something New".
 This CD showcases Reed's sultry vocals as she delivers the message of each song, especially "Smile" and "Who Can I Turn To".
 An original tune, "Changing Love" is written by Reed and Miyazawa.
 The passionate sound of this CD, is perfect for a quiet afternoon

 Positions in education, politics, entertainment and organized religion have all played an important role in preparing Ora for her career accolades.
-She is a 2017 inductee into the Mississippi Musicians Hall of Fame, previously received The Mississippi Traiblazers Legacy Award, the State Institutions of Higher Learning Excellence in Diversity and Inclusion Award, and as Mississippi's Cultural Ambassador, she served as Grand Marshal for the Martin Luther King Parade in her hometown of Jackson, MS. She was honored to sign the Million Dollar George Rodrigue Steinway Piano, which is housed in the artist's Gallery in New Orleans.
+She is a 2017 inductee into the Mississippi Musicians Hall of Fame, previously received The Mississippi Traiblazers Legacy Award, the State Institutions of Higher Learning Excellence in Diversity and Inclusion Award, and as Mississippi's Cultural Ambassador, she served as Grand Marshal for the Martin Luther King, Jr. Parade in her hometown of Jackson, MS. She was honored to sign the Million Dollar George Rodrigue Steinway Piano, which is housed in the artist's Gallery in New Orleans.
 Ora has always enjoyed embracing foreign cultures, and was recently invited to perform a gospel concert at a Buddhist Temple in Japan, indeed a first!
 These things only broaden her worldwide stage, as she continues to share her faith and talents, and tout the cultural virtues of her beloved Mississippi!

 After eighteen years of performance in Asia, which culminated in a special performance at the US Embassy in Tokyo, at the invitation of Ambassador Caroline Kennedy, Ora is excited to be home, and for the future and its possibilities!